home-assistant/home-assistant.io/source/_integrations/lupusec.markdown

 The following devices are supported by the underlying `lupupy` Python library and integrated into Home Assistant.

 - **Alarm Control Panel**: Displays the alarm status and controls arming, disarming and home modus.
 - **Binary Sensor**: Displays the status of binary sensors.
-Door, window, water and smoke sensors are supported.
+Door, window, water, and smoke sensors are supported.
 - **Switch**: Turn off and on your Lupus power switches.

 ## Configuration